Free booking and cancellationFree payment tour, no set price, booking and cancellation are free

 Welcome to Vienna, the cultural capital of Central Europe and home to almost two Million lucky inhabitants.

-On this 2.5-hour free walk downtown tour from a corner to the corner of the former Roman military camp Vindobona, the cradle of Vienna, we'll sail through more than 2,000 years of the city's history.
+On this free walk downtown tour from a corner to the corner of the former Roman military camp Vindobona, the cradle of Vienna, we'll sail through more than 2,000 years of the city's history.
 Unfortunately, there is not much left to see from Roman times.
 This is because generations that followed the Romans recycled almost every stone for their buildings.
-However, a careful observer will not miss the traces of five centuries of Roman life in Vienna.
+However, a careful observer will not miss the traces of four centuries of Roman life in Vienna.

 Our tour starts at the Schwedenplatz, a vivid traffic junction of the city center and, therefore, a meeting point for tourists and locals.
 Next, we'll walk through the Bermuda Triangle – Vienna's famous Party Mile that includes the town's oldest church and oldest synagogue.